mongodb/mongo-c-driver/docs/dev/earthly.rst

    .. option:: --version <version>

-      Forwarded to `+release-archive --version`.
-Only affects output filenames.
+      Forwarded to `+release-archive --version` and used to name the artifact files in `+signed-release/dist/`.

    .. rubric:: Secrets